addff/2510-ITT440/10% Individual Assignment/M3CS2554A/AQIEF DANIEL BIN MUHAMMAD NAZIR/README.md

 4. **To establish a baseline performance indicator** before conducting more advanced testing stages.
 5. **To confirm that the optimized environment meets the ITT440 performance evaluation standards** for speed and reliability.

+⚙️ Tool Justification

+Grafana k6 was selected as the performance testing tool because it offers a developer-friendly scripting environment, clear threshold metrics, and easy automation compared to heavier tools such as JMeter or LoadRunner.
+It allows tests to be written in JavaScript, making it easy to customize scenarios for modern web applications. k6 also provides real-time feedback in the console and the ability to export JSON summaries, which simplifies analysis and integration into GitHub documentation.
+Since this project focuses on a single-user-friendly test type (Smoke Test), k6’s lightweight runtime and simple threshold configuration (p(95)<800, rate<=0.01) make it the most efficient choice.

 ---

 ## 🧰 Test Environment